US Orders Only: $9.95 Flat Rate

 Out Buildings and Support Buildings/Structures.

 Out Buildings and Support Buildings/Structures help fill in the voids between your main buildings and structures.
-These include garages next to houses, sheds, outhouses, pump houses, dog houses, fences…well you get the idea.
-By adding these to an existing main building or structure, that area now becomes a scene where the visitor can look at the area and not just a simple building.
+These include garages next to houses, sheds, outhouses, pump houses, dog houses, and fences.

 Figures, Animals and Vehicles